This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 We’ve already covered one type of massage gun, the Theragun Pro, but I’ve added another one here.

-This mini-massage gun uses the same percussion technology to massage muscles as the Theragun except that it is much smaller and portable.
+This mini-massage gun uses the same percussion technology to massage muscles as the Theragun, except that it is much smaller and portable.

-If you’re new to percussion massagers this may be a great place to start as it’s not only smaller than the Theragun but also much cheaper.
+If you’re new to percussion massagers, this may be a great place to start, as it’s not only smaller than the Theragun but also much cheaper.

 However, it does work well on smaller muscle groups.

-Personally, I find it works well on the neck, forearm and hands.
+I find it works well on the neck, forearm and hands.

 Small, light and portable